-Canon 6D Mark II versus Sony A7S
+Canon 6D Mark II vs Sony A7S

 The Canon EOS 6D Mark II and the Sony Alpha A7S are two digital cameras that were announced, respectively, in June 2017 and April 2014.
 The 6D Mark II is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 26 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is notably smaller (25 percent) than the Canon 6D Mark II.
 Moreover, the A7S is substantially lighter (36 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.